Why Most Blockbuster Movies Suck

 Transformers, Michael Bay, and Shitty Blockbusters

-David Foster Wallace once said that the larger a movie’s budget, the shittier that movie is going to be.
-The so-called Inverse Cost and Quality Law works because a $100mm+ film only gets financial backing if its investors are maximally certain that at the very least the movie will break even.
+David Foster Wallace's so-called Inverse Cost and Quality Law works because a $100mm+ film only gets financial backing if its investors are maximally certain that at the very least the movie will break even.
 Thus the aim shifts away from art and towards minimizing loss.

 “A megabudget movie must not fail […] and must thus adhere to certain reliable formulae that have been shown by precedent to maximally ensure a runaway hit.”